Our employee network groups

-There is no place for racism in Nationwide.
-Race Together is our passionate race and ethnicity network.
-Bringing together people from many different cultures and allies, they work hard to accelerate change, amplify diverse voices and champion multiculturalism.
+There’s no place for racism in Nationwide.
+We bring together people from different cultures and their allies.
+We work hard to accelerate change, amplify diverse voices and champion multiculturalism.

 In 2020, Race Together launched a reciprocal mentoring programme pairing senior leaders with colleagues across the organisation from ethnically diverse backgrounds.
 The programme flips traditional top-down mentoring on its head and encourages senior leaders to learn from different perspectives and experiences, while offering support and guidance.